Skip to content ↓

 • Share their creations, explaining the process they have used.

-Art and Design is interwoven through all six areas of the EYFS Framework.
+Art and Design is often interwoven through all seven areas of the EYFS Framework.

 Impact